LASIK

-Since its introduction in the 1990s, the LASIK procedure has improved the vision of millions of patients across the globe.
-Laser-Assisted in Situ Keratomileusis (LASIK) is one of the most common solutions to correct refractive errors such as myopia (near-sightedness), hyperopia (far-sightedness), astigmatism and presbyopia.
+Since its introduction in the 1990s, the LASIK procedure has improved the vision of millions of patients around the globe.
+Laser-assisted in situ keratomileusis (LASIK) is one of the most common solutions to correct refractive errors such as myopia (nearsightedness), hyperopia (farsightedness), astigmatism and presbyopia.
 There are two different methods of LASIK which differ in the way the flap in the cornea is created.
 In Femto-LASIK a laser is used to cut the flap.
-With the classic method, the surgeon opens the cornea manually with a microkeratome (mechanical device).
-Discover everything you need to know about LASIK here.
+With the classic method, the surgeon makes the flap manually with a microkeratome (mechanical device).

 Is LASIK right for me?